CatAndCastle/WellOfMemories/README.md

 # Well of Memories #

-Python 2.7 Serverless application for Well of Memories.⋅⋅ The application consists of a POST API endpoint that accepts JSON data with a list of slides to render.⋅⋅ Each slide is rendered in parallel on AWS Lambda
+Python 2.7 Serverless application for Well of Memories.
+The application consists of a POST API endpoint that accepts JSON data with a list of slides to render.
+Each slide is rendered in parallel on AWS Lambda

 ## Packaged Dependencies ##